 So, if you are searching for something new and different this article is for you, the re-discovery of a classic that never gets old.
-I was invited by Press & PR Consultant and the Basque Country Tourism team to stay and test all their marvelous attractions for three days and here it is a small travel diary of our journey.
+I was invited by the Basque Country Tourism team to stay and test all their marvelous attractions for three days and here is a small travel diary of our journey.

 Every good weekend needs to start with a good retirement in nature.
 Sare is an incredibly pretty small village just 15 km away from the coastline.
 Its name means forest in Basque and it is identified as one of the prettiest villages in France for years.

 There are a lot of rural hostels, with cozy rooms and regional food that will make your day.
 A good example is the Arraya Hotel, where you could stay the night and if you are lucky enough you will enjoy the stunning night views from their balconies.